reconstructing a journey

 In the meantime, the multidisciplinary oncology consultation took place at the hospital.
 Radiologists, oncologists, radiotherapists, gynecologists, they all sat together to discuss, amongst others, also my case.

 what was the verdict? what therapy plan they were going to propose to me?
-It’s all in a letter which I translated to English, redacting privacy information and trimming it down to the essential core.
+It’s all in a letter that I have summarized and translated to English, redacting privacy information and trimming it down to the essential core.
 Believe it or not: my entire future depended on this plan.

 Please note I have not translated this very well.
 I don’t need to, and I don’t want to.